l7mp/stunner/docs/AUTH.md

 ## Static authentication

 In STUNner, `static` authentication is the simplest and least secure authentication mode, basically corresponding to a traditional "log-in" username and password pair given to users.

+> **Note**
 STUNner accepts (and sometimes reports) the alias `plaintext` to mean the `static` authentication mode; the use of `plaintext` is deprecated and will be removed in a later release.

 When STUNner is configured to use `static` authentication only a single username/password pair is used for *all* clients.
 This makes configuration easy; e.g., the ICE server configuration can be